Numorian/yawast-ng/docs/checks.md

 ### Checks Performed

-The following checks are performed; please note, this may not include all checks performed by YAWAST, but is an overview.
+The following checks are performed; please note, this may not include all checks performed by yawast-ng, but is an overview.

 * *(Generic)* User Enumeration via Password Reset Form Response Differences
 * *(Generic)* User Enumeration via Password Reset Form Timing Differences